dkallen78/Mathemagicus-Version-3.0/README.md

 I've pixelated the portraits of the mathematicians for whom my spells are named, the next step is to implement the library functionality of the Mage Guild.
 I'm going to use it to display mini-bios of mathematicians and scientists, starting w/ the set I have now.

 I have been wanting to update the spell UI but I keep putting it off because it sounds like it will be hard to implement and debug.
-But I'll finish improving the challenges tomorrow so I'll be out of excuses to avoid it.
+But I'll finish improving the challenges tomorrow so I'll be out of excuses to avoid it. (<--This is a lie, I will always be able to find an excuse to avoid it)

+My best idea so far is to have the player press the space bar to bring up a numbered list of available spells along w/ the number available.
+The the player will press the number they want to activate the spell.
+I was going to have the player hold the space bar to keep the menu open but managing two key inputs at once is something I'll tackle another day.

 ### Notes to self: